Upcoming events

 • Costs and interest; alternative approaches in different jurisdictions.

-This is an assessment programme as opposed to a teaching module.
+This is an assessment course as opposed to a teaching module.
 Learning will be based on private study prior to the oral assessment workshop, reinforced by tutor input and peer discussion during the workshop.
-The programme is delivered over a period of three days, with an in-person assessment workshops on the first two days (30 November and 1 December).
-On day three (2 December 2023), candidates may commence their award writing assessment.
+The course is delivered over a period of three days, with an in-person assessment workshops on the first two days (3 - 4 December).
+On day three (5 December), candidates will be given 48 consecutive hours within a 5-day window to submit their answers online for the final assessment.

 How will I be assessed?

-Assessment of this programme is split into three parts, all of which must be passed:
+Assessment of this course is split into three parts, all of which must be passed:

 • Assessment 1 - An interactive 2 full-day assessment in a series of workshops, where situations will be presented to candidates in groups for their consideration and role playing.
 Candidate’s knowledge, judgment and communication skills are assessed by oral exercises.